 To clarify, the issue we’re discussing is not about tech per sé.
-Instead, it is about the way we use it, and the time we spend on it.
+Instead, it is about the way we use it, and the time we spend on our digital devices.

 We need to check for ourselves whether our use of tech is preoccupying us to the point where it’s detrimental to our lives.

 Can a ‘slower’ alternative benefit us more?
-Do we need to be constantly checking our phones?
+Do we need to constantly check our phones?
 Do we need to reply to those work emails at 10 pm?
 Are we interrupted continuously by apps demanding our attention?
 Is technology in its various forms taking up too much of our time?